wendy-ladwig/policy/source/sections/17-data_integrity_policy.md

 1. Datica’s information systems check the validity of organization-defined information inputs for accuracy, completeness, validity, and authenticity as close to the point of origin as possible.
 For in-house developed software, Datica ensures that explicit error checking is performed and documented for all input, including for size, data type, and acceptable ranges or formats.

+## 17.11 Electronic Messaging

+1. Datica will address legal considerations for sharing data via external services, including messaging and file sharing services.
+2. Datica uses electronic signatures to prevent falsification of customer contracts and other legal documents.
+3. Employees are prohibited from using messaging services for exchanging sensitive data, including ePHI.